 Whatever your preference, you want to avoid being forced to dine in the buffet every night because that’s the only time that works.

 3. Not Planning For In-room Entertainment.

-The amount of time you spend in your room will various based on the personalities of your family.
-But it’s a given that some amount of down time will be spent in the room.
+The amount of time you spend in your room will vary based on the personalities of your family.
+But it’s a given that some amount of downtime will be spent in the room.
 Even if it is just a matter of getting ready for dinner in the evenings.
-Failing to plan ahead for this down time falls on the list of potential cruise mistakes.
+Failing to plan ahead for this downtime falls on the list of potential cruise mistakes.

 On some ships, the youth clubs may have a toy lending program.
 So regardless of whether you pack some small toys and books, you should check out these options as well.
 This allows you to have a small collection of toys that you can keep in your room for as long as the duration of your cruise and return on the last night.